kodoKaitaToki/startreker-netcracker/README.md

 When you clone the project from GitHub, you need to download all the dependencies using `mvn clean install` on the root directory (or you can you use install goal on the Maven tool window)

 Building only backend does not work

+BEFORE PUSHING CHECK WHETHER YOUR PROJECT WORKS OR NOT